cr-booker/Quick-pass/README.md

 meeting on why hiding your password under your family guy mouse pad,
 (Who still uses mouse pads) is a bad idea.
 We should all strive to be more like Bill.
+However,
+being like Bill is hard.
+I get it.

-It sucks trying to think of a new password, especially on the fly.
+Coming up with a decent password on your own sucks, especially on the fly.
-Quick-Pass takes care of that ickyness for you.
+Let Quick-Pass take care of that ickyness for you.

 ## Installation